 Download and install the driver manually.

-If device manager shows that latest driver already installed.
+Suppose the device manager shows that the latest driver is already installed.
 Then, you can download the Ethernet driver from your laptop or motherboard’s manufactured site.